What is an Executor?

 Click here to read more about how no win no fee agreements work.

-Our specialist team can represent you wherever you live in England and Wales – we can run your negligence claim by phone or e-mail without the need for you to visit our offices – you can meet one of our team at our offices in Wiltshire, and Hampshire.
+Our specialist team can represent you wherever you live in England and Wales.
+We can run your negligence claim by phone, e-mail or Zoom ot Teams video call without the need for you to visit our offices – you can meet one of our team at our offices in Wiltshire, and Hampshire.